 - Special tax: 0.75 percent

 - Illinois state tax: 6.25 percent

-Glen Ellyn maintains a property tax rate of 6.4316 percent of the property’s assessed value.
-The median property paid for residents in Glen Ellyn is about $7,000.
+Glen Ellyn maintains a property tax rate of 6.43 percent of the property’s assessed value.
+The median property taxes paid for residents in Glen Ellyn is about $7,000.

-It is evident that the residents put a great deal of time and effort into educating their youth as well as offering options for the attainment of higher education.
-In addition to numerous public schools that serve its children, Glen Ellyn also offers a variety of options for private school as well.
+The residents put ample time and effort into educating their youth along with offering options for higher education.
+In addition to numerous public schools that serve its children, Glen Ellyn also offers a variety of options for private schooling.

-Most students who are in grades kindergarten through eighth grade attend schools that are either overseen by Community Consolidated School District 89 or Glen Ellyn School District 41.
+Most students who are in grades K-8 go to schools that are overseen by Community Consolidated School District 89 or Glen Ellyn School District 41.
 The following elementary schools serve those students: